 conditions in Monteregie Est1

-methodology
+Methodology

-The water level was monitored in 44 observation wells during the PACES project in Monteregie Est for a period of approximately two years.
+Water levels were monitored in 44 observation wells during the PACES project in Monteregie Est for a period of approximately two years.
 The vast majority of the wells were installed in the regional fractured bedrock aquifer.
-Daily weather data for 32 weather stations in and around the Monteregie Est area were also retrieved from the Canadian Daily Climate Database (CDCD) with the software WHAT for the years 2000 to 2012.
+Daily weather data for 32 weather stations in and around the Montérégie Est area were also retrieved from the Canadian Daily Climate Database (CDCD) with the software WHAT for the 2000 to 2012 period.
 Missing values in the weather time series were also estimated with WHAT to produce gapless meteorological records of daily air temperature and precipitation.